rrweb-io/rrweb/docs/recipes/pagination.md

 When calling the `addEvent` API to add a new event, rrweb will resolve its timestamp and replay it as need.

-If you need to load several events, you can do a lool like this:
+If you need to load several events, you can do a loop like this:

 ```js
 const replayer = new rrweb.Replayer(events);